Home Buying Journal

 This is where I thought knowing mortgage lenders would be an advantage, so I called one who asked me to complete the online application.
 So it wasn’t an advantage, though it was nice to talk to someone so knowledgeable about the home buying process.
 The sellers requested that I provide a pre-approval letter by 5:00 Tuesday (Monday was a federal holiday).
 They had already moved, and rejected the first offer because it involved selling a house first.
 I didn’t have a house to sell, which gave me an advantage.
 After providing the pre-approval letter, earnest money, two offers and one counter-offer, we had a purchase agreement!
 But we weren't quite done…

 It was time for a home inspection, appraisal, and loan underwriting.
 (Always get a home inspection, even if you don’t think you need one.
 You never know what can be lurking under walls or in crawl spaces.)
 Plus there’s paperwork – lots of paperwork.
-I provide tax returns, W-2s, paycheck stubs, an insurance quote, bank statements, proof of funds for the down payment, a copy of the sales agreement, a copy of the inspector’s report, and I’m probably forgetting something.
-All of this is done via e-signature.
+I provided tax returns, W-2s, paycheck stubs, an insurance quote, bank statements, proof of funds for the down payment, a copy of the sales agreement, a copy of the inspector’s report, and I’m probably forgetting something.
+All of this was done via email.
 I can only imagine how time consuming this would be without the internet.
 (Though I don’t recommend e-signing on your phone.)

 After some back and forth over the inspection results, everything fell into place.
 My loan closing was scheduled for March 15, where the sellers and I finally met.
 A representative from the title company conducted the transaction - they signed a lot of paperwork to receive money, I signed a lot of paperwork to owe money.